 RELEVANT ARTICLES: A resource on the importance of discussing books on tough topics with children.
 Articles that provide background information that may be of interest to readers of THE BRIDGE HOME: a discussion of the caste system, Hinduism through the Western Lens, Hindu philosophy through the Vedanta Lens, Indian history, Indian Saints, Female Indian Saints, an inspiring story about a person who was homeless, a home for children with disabilities, an organization that helps children in India, an organization referenced in the Author’s note.

 ORDERS AND RECORDING: You may order via the normal channels or order directly from Penguin; for help with international orders please reach out to Penguin Random House International.
-If you’re considering recording parts of the book for strictly educational purposes, please follow these guidelines or order the acclaimed audiobook read aloud by the author herself.
+If you’re considering recording parts of the book for strictly educational purposes, please follow these guidelines (if you must read online, please livestream portions of the book each day to only a limited number of students in a password-protected way; if you must record a portion then ensure you only record a short portion, only make this available only to a limited number of students for a limited time, password-protect and delete the recording within 24 hours) or order the acclaimed award-winning audiobook narrated by the author herself.